airbytehq/airbyte/docs/integrations/sources/postgres.md

 ## Change Data Capture \(CDC\) / Logical Replication / WAL Replication

-We use [logical replication](https://www.postgresql.org/docs/10/logical-replication.html) of the Postgres write-ahead log \(WAL\) to incrementally capture deletes using the `pgoutput` plugin.
+We use [logical replication](https://www.postgresql.org/docs/10/logical-replication.html) of the Postgres write-ahead log \(WAL\) to incrementally capture deletes using a replication plugin.

-We do not require installing custom plugins like `wal2json` or `test_decoding`.
-We use `pgoutput`, which is included in Postgres 10+ by default.
+We use `pgoutput` as a default plugin, which is included in Postgres 10+.
+Also `wal2json` plugin is supported, please read [the section on replication plugins below](postgres.md#select-replication-plugin) for more information.

 Please read the [CDC docs](../../understanding-airbyte/cdc.md) for an overview of how Airbyte approaches CDC.